szsen/SocialStoryBuilder/README.md

 ### Continuous Deployment

 For the web app, we use CircleCI for continuous delivery via Docker Hub.
 We then set up [Tutum](https://www.tutum.co/) to automatically deploy our application service whenever there is a new image available on Docker Hub.
-You can see our latest build here:
+You can see our latest build live here:

 [Social Story Builder Latest](http://91c1fff3-rchen27.node.tutum.io/stories)